PERCY-1417/FinalProject_2025_TURCAT/README.md

 ### Data Preparation and Preprocessing

 - **Format Adaptation:**
   We converted the raw KuaiRec 2.0 data into the format required by SASRec, ensuring that each line represents a single user-item interaction.
-We also remapped user and item IDs to start from 1, as required by the model's embedding layers.
+We also remapped user and item IDs to start from 1, as required by the model's 1-based indexing for embedding layers.
 To support cross-dataset experiments, we kept both remapped and original (no_remapping) versions of the data.

 - **Likes/Dislikes Annotation:**
   We introduced a "like" and "dislike" label for each interaction, based on the watch ratio.
-Interactions with a watch ratio above 0.7 (arbitrarily) are marked as "liked" (1), and others as "disliked" (0).
+Interactions with a watch ratio above 0.7 (an arbitrary threshold) are marked as "liked" (1), and others as "disliked" (0).
 This label is stored as an additional column in the data files.

 - **Flexible Data Splitting:**
   Our code allows for flexible splitting of the data into training, validation, and test sets.
 We can easily adjust the number of validation and test items per user, and can place all interactions in the test set for cross-dataset evaluation.